federicaiglesias/ShiFuMi/README.md

    npm start
    ```

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to play the game!
+5. Open your browser and visit [SHI-FU-MI]((https://shi-fu-mi-phi.vercel.app/)) to play the game! 🌐

-## Technologies Used
+## Technologies Used 🔧

-- **React** - JavaScript library for building user interfaces.
+- **React** - JavaScript library for building user interfaces ⚛️.
-- **Howler.js** - JavaScript library for playing audio.
+- **Howler.js** - JavaScript library for playing audio 🎶.
-- **CSS** - Styling for the game interface.
+- **CSS** - Styling for the game interface 🎨.

-## Contributing
+## Contributing 🤝

-If you'd like to contribute to the project, feel free to fork the repository, make changes, and submit a pull request.
+If you'd like to contribute to the project, feel free to fork the repository, make changes, and submit a pull request 🔀.
 We welcome any improvements, bug fixes, or new features!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
+## Contact 📬

-For any questions or feedback, feel free to open an issue or reach out to the project maintainer at `your-email@example.com`.
+For any questions or feedback, feel free to open an issue or reach out to the project maintainer at `your-email@example.com` 📧.

----

-This version omits the part about winning 5 rounds.
-Let me know if you'd like to change anything else!